-- 49. Under the foundation IRB approach, an AI should provide its own estimates of PD associated with each of its obligor grades, but should use supervisory estimates for other credit risk components (i.e. LGD, EAD and M). - 50.
-Under the advanced IRB approach, an AI should provide its own estimates of PD, LGD and EAD and calculate M. - 51.
-In respect of SL under supervisory slotting criteria approach (see paragraph 16), an AI should apply the supervisory estimate of a risk-weight that is applicable to a supervisory rating grade (see paragraph 75) in calculating the risk-weighted amount of
+50. Under the foundation IRB approach, an AI should provide its own estimates of PD associated with each of its obligor grades, but should use supervisory estimates for other credit risk components (i.e. LGD, EAD and M21).

-&lt;sup>20 Please refer to Part 6 and Schedule 2 of the Rules and the relevant supervisory policy/guidance relating to the IRB approach.
+20 Please refer to Part 6 and Schedule 2 of the Rules and the relevant supervisory policy/guidance relating to the IRB approach.

-&lt;sup>21 The use of explicit maturity adjustments is not required under the foundation IRB approach.
+21 The use of explicit maturity adjustments is not required under the foundation IRB approach.
 Subject to the MA's prior consent, an AI having suitable systems for the calculation of M may be allowed to use explicit maturity adjustments under the foundation IRB approach.